codefellows/code-201-prework/prework/windows/04_updating_terminal.md

 In order to change how your terminal looks, we need to add some code to a file that lives in your root Ubuntu user's root directory.

 1. Open the Ubuntu app and type `ls -a`.
 You should see a .profile file there.
 If not, then type `sudo touch .profile`.
 2. Type `sudo nano .profile`.
-This will open the file in the commandline editor nano.
+This will open the file in the command line editor nano.
-3. Copy this code then paste it into the nano editor.
+3. Delete anything that's in the file, then copy and paste this code into the editor.
 You can paste with right-click:

 ```
 # get current branch in git repo